DOI-USGS/mortar/README.md

 <!-- > in masonry or plastering* -->
 <!-- > ([source](https://www.merriam-webster.com/dictionary/mortar)) -->

+> *“If you need to copy + paste the same code more than once, write a
+> function.
+If you need to write the same function more than once,
+> create a package.”*

+(^I know I’ve seen this quote before, but can’t seem to track down the source)

 The goal of `mortar` is to standardize common workflows in the USGS Water Mission Area’s Data Science Branch to produce more robust, reproducible pipelines.
 It contains helper functions to standardize the